MonisaHassanAlvi/Brick-Breaker-Game/README.md

 DOSBOX

 # Description
-It is a fully functional brick breaker game.
+It is a fully functional brick breaker game having a bouncing ball, a moving bar, bricks.